AT Thru-Hike: Focus On Physical & Mental Preparation

 Since the Lone Star Hiking Trail is mostly flat, I am planning another 3-day trip out on the Eagle Rock Loop Trail specifically to get some more peaks and distance to grab some real climbs and descents as these work your legs in unique ways machines fail at training.

-If you don’t have regular access to real mountains or if time is the issue to climb them regularly, there’s no need to stress yourself out and worry as you can prepare by walking as much as possible.
+If you don’t have regular access to real mountains or the time to climb them regularly, there’s no need to stress yourself out and worry as you can prepare by walking as much as possible.

 I would encourage people living in areas without many inclines to seek out flights of stairs in stadiums, parking garages, or buildings, as this similarly pushes your muscles.